clean-route/go-backend/README.md

 >> Please use GITBASH for as Terminal for typing your commands.

+### IMPORTANT
+Before you begin with frontend setup: Make sure you've completed the backend setup and the server is up and running.

+Recommended steps for bootstrapping the servers:
+1. Setup and run the ML server
+2. Setup and run Go backend server
+3. Setup and run frontend client

 ### Prerequisites
 1. Make sure you have Go installed in your system.
 This [article](https://mindmajix.com/how-to-install-golang) could help with that.
  - You can verify that `Go` is installed by running `go version` command and getting a version similar to 1.20 or 1.21 or 1.22